-1. The student will have a heart to be a reformed pastor.
+1. The student will have a heart for living a lifestyle of puritan pastor.
 2. The student will become familiar with the essential qualities of leadership in pastoral ministry.
 3. The student will be able to execute the primary pastoral functions.
 4. The student will also evidence a commitment to discipleship ministry.